Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/addAHostMap_en.md

 ##DESCRIPTION##

-Add a host name to ip address mapping to the host file
+Add a hostname to ip address mapping to the host file

 ##PARAMETERS##